gdlc/EPI-880/assigments/HW3.md

 We have seen (see example 2.1 of the handout) that the regularization parameter (labmda) controls the extent of srhinkage of estimates of effects and with this: (i) the ability of the model to fit the training data, (ii) model degree of freedom, and (iii) prediction accuracy in testing data sets.

-**Choosing the regularization parameter using cross-validation**.
+**Choosing the regularization parameter using cross-validation**

 Example 2.1. shows how to search for a value of lambda using a training-testing partition.
 Here is a simplified version of the code.

 ```R
 rm(list=ls())